GYSC/gysc.github.com/index.md

 Schedules for all GYSC teams are now available.
 Take a look at the [Teams page](http://gettysburgyouthsoccer.org/teams/) for the schedules.

 #### Tryouts for Fall 2014/Spring 2015 Announced
 Tryouts will be held May 12th - May 16th.
-Additional information will be made available at the [Tryouts page](http://gettysburgyouthsoccer.org/tryouts/) soon.
+Additional information is available at the [Tryouts page](http://gettysburgyouthsoccer.org/tryouts/).
 <br>
 <br>
 <br>